A radio-frequency WIMP search with the MeerKAT Galaxy Cluster Legacy Survey: The galaxy cluster sample and modelling parameters

 For Abell 133, Abell 4038, and RXCJ0225.1-2928 properties of the gas density distribution were found in the literature.
 The gas density distribution for Abell 133 is best described by a double beta profile, while single beta profiles provide more realistic indexes for Abell 4038 and RXCJ0225.1-2928.
 The gas density distribution parameters for these clusters are listed in Table \ref{table:electrons}.
 The gas density distribution parameters for J0600.8-5835 and J0757.7-5315 are scaled with the Coma parameters according to equations \ref{eq:n0} and \ref{eq:re}.

-The magnetic field normalization does not have a mass dependence but rather depends on the dynamical activity occurring within the cluster.
+The magnetic field strength, $B_0$, does not have a mass dependence but rather depends on the dynamical activity occurring within the cluster.
 Faraday rotation analyses of radio sources within or behind the cluster are a key technique used to obtain information on the cluster's magnetic field strength.
 Govoni et al \cite{govoni2004magnetic} find that rotation measures are extremely high in clusters that contain cool cores.
 The derived magnetic field strengths range from $5 \, \mu$G up to $30\, \mu$G in extreme cases.
 Dynamically disturbed clusters have rotation measure data that is consistent with $\mu$G central magnetic field strengths, with values $\sim 2- 8 \, \mu$G. A more recent study by Osinga et al \cite{osinga2022detection} utilizes the depolarisation of radio sources within and behind clusters to probe magnetic field parameters.
 Through a statistical analysis, the authors found that the best-fitting models have a central magnetic field strength $5-10 \, \mu$G. Due to insufficient detections within the core regions, no significant difference between cool-core and non-cool-cores was observed.
 We take a conservative estimation of $5\, \mu$G and $8\, \mu$G for the magnetic field normalization for disturbed clusters and cool-core clusters respectively.
+This central value is a source of uncertainty and as such we consider the potential effects of the central magnetic field strength on the upper limits of the annihilation cross-section.
+An illustrative example of the effects of $B_0$ on the upper limits for Abell 4038 is shown in Figure \ref{fig:Bfield}.
+We take $M_{\chi}=100$ GeV, annihilation through bottom quarks, and an NFW DM density profile for Abell 4038.
+The bounds on the annihilation cross-section scales with the inverse square of the magnetic field strength for small values and flattens with larger values.
+The pixel-by-pixel method shows less variation in $\langle \sigma v \rangle$, across the considered range.
+This is likely due to the OS method incorporating the spatial dependence of the magnetic field, rather than taking an average value, and therefore reducing the uncertainty of the results due to the modeling parameters.

+We take $2\mu$G as the lower limit for the central magnetic field, following values found for other galaxy clusters in literature e.g. \cite{stuardi2021intracluster,govoni2006intracluster,guidetti2008intracluster}.
+We find that for the cool-core clusters, the limits are weakened by an order of magnitude for the flux uncertainty method and roughly a factor of 4 for the pixel-by-pixel method.
+For the non-cool-cored clusters, the limits are weakened by a factor of 7 and 4 for the flux uncertainty method and the pixel-by-pixel methods respectively when $B_0$ is reduced from 5 $\mu$G to 2 $\mu$G.

 As many magnetic field parameters are currently unavailable we utilize general scaling relations that have been noted by Faraday rotation measure studies performed on clusters of galaxies \cite{murgia2004magnetic,govoni2006intracluster,vacca2012intracluster}.
 A common choice is to assume that the magnetic field distribution follows that of the gas density through predicted through both cosmological simulations and the comparison between thermal and radio brightness profiles \cite{feretti2012clusters}.
 The choice of $\eta=0.5$ corresponds to a magnetic field whose energy density decreases with radius in the same way as the gas density \cite{murgia2004magnetic}.